Edukasas/spark2/README.md

-## 1. Setup local project
-  - Add your code in `src/main/` if needed
-  - Test your code with `src/tests/` if needed
-  - Modify notebooks for your needs

-## 2. Create a Storage Account in Azure for Terraform State
+## 1. Create a Storage Account in Azure for Terraform State
 Terraform requires a remote backend to store its state file.
 Follow these steps:

 ### **Option 1: Using Azure Portal (Web UI)**